-Maya had been a singer of various ngoma styles in his home village of Pangarawe.
-He moved to Tanga and became a member of Bazoka in the late 1990s.
-However, the group soon split as rivalries developed among the singers and Maya went on to form Channel O with some of the current members, including Kwini, the unrivalled queen of the slow Baikoko grind.
+Dogo Dogo Stars members originate from villages around Pangarawe in Tanga area.
+They moved to Tanga and became a member of Bazoka in the late 1990s.
+However, the group soon split as rivalries developed among the singers and they went on to form Channel O with some of the current members, including Kwini, the unrivalled queen of the slow Baikoko grind.
 Channel O went on to win a number of Baikoko contests organized in Tanga town in the early 2000s.
-In Ramadhan of 2009 Maya came to stay with his brother in Dar es Salaam, as no music is performed throughout the month of fasting.
+In Ramadhan of 2009 one of the singers came to stay with his brother in Dar es Salaam, as no music is performed throughout the month of fasting.
 He intended to work and make some extra money before moving back to Tanga for the Idd holidays.
 One day he saw a discarded plastic pipe on a rubbish dump and had the idea to start a Baikoko group right in Dar once the month of Ramadhan ended.
 His brother helped him to get some more of the need pipes and to bring in some musicians from his former band in Tanga.
-Baikoko took the Magomeni area of Dar es Salaam by storm and Maya & his group Dogo Dogo Stars soon had more gigs than available days in the week.
+Baikoko took the Magomeni area of Dar es Salaam by storm and Dogo Dogo Stars soon had more gigs than available days in the week.
 The success also created some problems among its members and the group soon started to split up into many branches as individual members where lured away to start their own groups.
 Thus Baikoko is currently played and danced by many groups in Dar es Salaam and has moved on to gain new fans in Zanzibar and Mombasa.
 After several name changes to reflect the changes in personnel Dogo Dogo Stars now call themselves Kaya Baikoko.
 They are the originals, featuring baikoko queen Naima Rajabu “Kwini”, master drummer Ayubu Mussa and Omari Mwachanjago as lead singer.